Boom5426/Awesome-Phenotypic-Drug-Discovery/README.md

 # Awesome-Deep-Learning-in-Spatial-Transcriptomics
-Awesome Deep Learning Works in Spatial Transcriptomics
+Awesome Deep Learning Methods in Spatial Transcriptomics

 If you have any problems, suggestions or improvements, please submit the issue or PR.